edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

   </p>
 </div>

-Let&#8217;s try to use ThousandEyes and figure out why our users will get a worse experience of our sample website via IPv6 than they would get over IPv4.
+Let's try to use ThousandEyes and figure out why our users will get a worse experience of our sample website via IPv6 than they would get over IPv4.

-For this we drill down into the next layer of information, into the End-to-End metrics via the &#8220;Jump to&#8230;&#8221; function (See Figure 6).
+For this we drill down into the next layer of information, into the End-to-End metrics via the "Jump to&#8230;" function (See Figure 6).